-For Sprout, I wanted professional marketing materials before I shared it with the world.
-I had a logo created, set-up my branding, worked with a freelancer to design a website, ordered business cards, and started my social media accounts.
+For Sprout, I wanted professional marketing materials before I shared them with the world.
+So I created a logo, set up my branding, worked with a freelancer to design a website, ordered business cards, and started my social media accounts.
 Then, I began blogging once a month.

 I wanted to feel that separation as a solopreneur from my day job.
 So, I did the work and enjoyed it.
-When you love work, it often doesn’t feel like work.
+But, when you love work, it often doesn’t feel like work.

-I also set-up the company as an LLC, opened a checking account, and set-up my taxes through my accountant.
-You can’t forget these essential business tasks.
+I also set up the company as an LLC, opened a checking account, and set up my taxes through my accountant.
+But, of course, you can’t forget these essential business tasks.

 Start as a Side Hustle

 Some call this building your portfolio, working a side hustle, or helping others – either way, start now.
-You’ll need to create a portfolio, collect reviews, and showcase examples that represent your business.
+First, you’ll need to create a portfolio, collect reviews, and showcase examples that represent your business.

 I chose to help others in exchange for a testimonial and inclusion in my portfolio.
 Later, I shared my experience with potential clients as a reference.
 The work made me feel more legit in the business I was creating and gave me confidence.

-I found myself working on my side hustles (yes hustles at this point) during my lunch break, late at night, and in the wee hours of the morning, and everywhere in between.
+I found myself working on my side hustles (yes, hustles at this point) during my lunch break, late at night, in the wee hours of the morning, and everywhere in between.
 When the pressure’s on, you become creative with the use of your time.

 I sometimes look back at those days and nights, and I’m amazed at how I survived, especially with a baby.
 Already working a 9 to 5, it felt like I had two, three, or more jobs.
 Plus, other obligations such as wife, daughter, aunt, friend, and so on.